Salmon River (Idaho): Exploration

 The honor didn't last long; by 1810, maps of the area were already referring to "Louis' River" as the Salmon.
 Clark had thought that the Salmon River was the Snake River, thus he called it the "Westerly fork of the Columbia".
 The Snake River retained the variant name "Lewis River" or "Lewis Fork" longer than did the Salmon.

-In the Early to Mid 20th Century other explorers arrived to the Salmon River and ultimately stayed.
-These early explorers included Frank Lance, Francis, Hank the Hermit, and most well know and storied Buckskin Bill.
+In the Early to Mid 19th Century other explorers arrived to the Salmon River and ultimately stayed.
+These early explorers included Frank Lance, Francis, Hank the Hermit, and most well known and storied Buckskin Bill.
 Sylvan Ambrose Hart (Buckskin Bill) was one of the last Mountain Men to inhabit the Salmon River Canyon at 5 Mile Bar.
 He arrived to the canyon in/around 1928 from the Oklahoma Territory.
 For nearly 50 years he lived at 5 Mile Bar and spent less than 50 dollars a year on staples like coffee, tea, chocolate, sugar, flour, etc. Buckskin was a true craftsman in his own right forging his own knives, pistols, rifles, kettles, pots, and pans.
 Buckskin died in 1980 and his cabin at 5 mile bar has been turned into a museum.